haileyross/Waste-Audit-sp2021/README.md

 something on April 5, but this group of students was able to enjoy themselves and make light of a very dirty day.
 We couldn't have done it without you.

-Thank you to Professor Shawn Santo and Rob Kravek for assisting in the statistical analysis and the betterment of our data gathering technique.
+Thank you to Professor Shawn Santo and Rob Kravec for assisting in the statistical analysis and the betterment of our data gathering technique.
 We quite literally couldn't have done it without you.